What's Included

 What Affects the Cost

 - Paint condition.
-Faded but sound paint needs a wash and light sand before recoating.
+Faded but sound paint needs a wash and light sand.
 Peeling, flaking, or cracked paint requires extensive scraping, sanding, and priming, which can double the prep time.

 A single-storey brick veneer home with good paint condition and standard access sits toward $4,000.
-A two-storey weatherboard home with peeling paint, multi-colour scheme, scaffolding, and lead paint management pushes toward $15,000.
+A two-storey weatherboard home with peeling paint, lead management, scaffolding, multi-colour scheme, and timber rot repair pushes toward $15,000.

 City and Regional Price Comparison